fabe/react-portfolio/speakerNotes.md

 - We need to require React before using it.
 After this workshop you will know the ins and outs of requiring modules.
 - Every components needs to have a render method, which returns either another component or a React element (JSX, HTML).
 - You cannot render two seperate elements (let's say two seperate divs).
 They always have to be wrapped in one parent element.
 - We export the `App` component (or module) at the end of the file.
-We'll do that for every component that follows.
+We'll do that for every component that follows, so that we can import that component whenever we need it at other places.

 ### jsx/client.jsx
 ```javascript